stencillogic/Start-with-Rust-fast/README.md

 String.

-String allows to store and manipulate text strings. `String` datatype stores utf-8 encoded strings.
-For other encodings other datatypes exist.
+String allows to store and manipulate text strings. `String` data type stores utf-8 encoded strings.
+For other encodings other data types exist.

 Usage example: